My Ontario Security License: Security Guard Training Basics

 Your Security Guard course will aim to prepare you for the Security Guard industry and the general procedures that are involved in the work.
 Whether you are interested in the field of airport security, special event security, mall security or various other positions in the field, there are some basics that you must grasp to ensure your safety and to ensure you are effective in your role.

 Expect a minimum of 33.5 hours of online training and one day of Emergency Level First Aid training, or 40 hours of in class time.
-In terms of topics, Security Guard training and the suggested syllabus is governed by the Ontario Ministry of Community Safety and Correctional Services.
+In terms of topics, Security Guard training and the suggested syllabus is governed by the Ontario Ministry of The Solicitor General.
 The Ministry includes such training content as report writing, health and safety, use of force theory and the use of effective communication.
 Let’s take a look at some of these categories to see what you can expect during your Security Guard training.

 Ontario Security Guard Report Writing